Iron Maiden: Success (1981–1985)

 The tour was physically gruelling for the band, who demanded six months off when it ended (although this was later reduced to four months).
 This was the first substantial touring break in the group's history, including the cancellation of a proposed supporting tour for the new live album, with Bruce Dickinson threatening to quit unless the tour ended.
 In October 1985, Iron Maiden released the double live album and home video, Live After Death.
 A critical and commercial success, it peaked at number 19 on the Billboard 200 and number 2 in the UK.
 The album was recorded at Long Beach Arena and also features additional tracks from four nights at London's Hammersmith Apollo.
-In November 1985, Iron Maiden were named the best rock and metal band in the world and awarded at Public Choice International.